Torranyard: The Resurrectionists

-A local legend is that in the days of the 'body snatchers' or 'resurrectionists'; before the Anatomy Act of 1832, bodies obtained locally were hidden in the ruins of the nearby Auchenharvie Castle before being taken up to Glasgow at night to sell to the surgeons and medical students at the old university.
+A local legend is that in the days of the 'body snatchers' or 'resurrectionists'; before the Anatomy Act 1832, bodies obtained locally were hidden in the ruins of the nearby Auchenharvie Castle before being taken up to Glasgow at night to sell to the surgeons and medical students at the old university.
 Another version of the story states that the bodies were collected together from neighbouring parishes at Darnshaw, a remote house near Bloak Moss on the old Auchenharvie to Megswell toll road route.
 The old toll road did run past the site and a toll gate and house stood fairly close by which must cast some doubt on the castle being involved.
 Jamieson records the story that tramps were lured to their deaths at the inns along this road by 'body snatchers' and as evidence it is recorded that when the Cleikum Inn at Auchentiber was demolished a large collection of walking sticks were found.

 Micro-history

-A William Forgisal (Fergushill) of Torranyard was miner at the Doura Pit in the 18th-century.
+A William Forgisal (Fergushill) of Torranyard was miner at the Doura Pit in the 18th century.
 He lost his leg in a mining accident, as had his father.
-William's wife was a tough sort, her comment being on seeing him so encumbered, was that the Forgisal's would need a small plantation of their own to keep them in crutches.
+William's wife was a tough sort, her comment being on seeing him so encumbered, was that the Forgisals would need a small plantation of their own to keep them in crutches.

 A Torranyard Farm is located to the north-west of the village.

 Viewfield Manor Holiday Village is located behind the Torranyard Tandoori that faces the A736. the site was partly used as a refuse tip at one time as shown on OS maps.

 Opencast workings and 'works' are shown on old OS maps nearby, close to the Greenacres Equestrian Centre (2012).